disjunction/dispace/docs/fe_events.md

  * removeAvatar
  * removeSibling
  * removeThing
- * respawn - respawning without being destroyed
  * shot
  * teff
+ * teffChange - normally follows teff, if the state actually changed
  * will